STEVE GALLANT QGM

 Crime, Consequences and Rehabilitation

-A detailed exploration of the psychology of offending and the difficult process of genuine rehabilitation.
-Examines the belief systems that sustain criminal behaviour and the conditions required for real change.
+A detailed exploration of the psychology of offending and the difficult process of genuine desistance and rehabilitation.
+Examines the belief systems that sustain criminal behaviour and the mindset and conditions required for real change.

 Lived Experience Speakers – Prison and Rehabilitation

-In addition to his own speaking engagements, Steve can help organisations access a network of carefully selected speakers with lived experience of the criminal justice system.
+Steve can help organisations access a network of speakers with lived experience of the criminal justice system.

 These individuals bring first-hand insight into subjects that are often discussed in theory but rarely understood from the inside.
-Drawing on his extensive network developed during many years within the prison system, Steve can introduce speakers able to offer powerful and credible perspectives on a wide range of issues.
+Drawing on his extensive network developed during many years within the prison system and beyond, Steve can introduce speakers able to offer powerful and credible perspectives on a wide range of issues.

 -

-Serving long or life sentences in the UK prison system
+Serving long or life sentences in England & wales

 -